SalesforceCommerceCloud/sfcc-ci/README.md

     client:auth [options] [client] [secret] [user] [user_password]  Authenticate an API client with an optional user for automation use client:auth:renew                                               Renews the client authentication.
 Requires the initial client authentication to be run with the --renew option. client:auth:token                                               Return the current authentication token
-    sandbox:list [options]                                          List all sandboxes currently created sandbox:create [options] <realm> [alias]                        Triggers the creation of a new sandbox sandbox:get [options] <sandbox_id>                              Retrieves details of a sandbox
+    sandbox:realms [options]                                        List realms eligible to manage sandboxes for sandbox:list [options]                                          List all sandboxes currently created sandbox:create [options] <realm> [alias]                        Triggers the creation of a new sandbox sandbox:get [options] <sandbox_id>                              Retrieves details of a sandbox